 A trip to this area is only complete with visiting the historic city of Canterbury and the elegant spa town of Tunbridge Wells.
-These two pet-friendly places offer top-notch dining spots and pubs.
+These two pet-friendly places offer top-notch dining spots and the chance to relax at Kent’s top pet-friendly pubs.

 Take a short walk along the picturesque River Stour in Canterbury or discover the beautiful parks in Tunbridge Wells – both destinations are pet friendly and have something for everyone!

 National Trust and Dog Walking Galore

 A treasure trove of superb national trust properties and gardens dogs are allowed on leads.
 Chartwell, the former home of Winston Churchill, and Sissinghurst Castle Garden are just a couple of must-see destinations perfect for a day out with furry friends.
 You can delight in the top dog walks across Kent.

 Tourist Attractions to Bark About

 Brimming with tourist attractions and famous landmarks that cater to all interests.
 History buffs can explore the medieval ruins of St. Augustine’s Abbey, while nature lovers can dive into the enchanting Blean Woods National Nature Reserve.

 If you’re after dog friendly cottages in Kent that are filled with fun things to do, then don’t miss out on the chance to book today!
 These properties will not always be available, so make a point to beat the rush for the top places to stay in Kent with dogs.

 Cottages across Kent vary in terms of the features and facilities they offer.
 However, whether it’s a living dining room combo or enclosed garden space you’re looking for, we’ve found properties with great customer reviews and excellent links for easy access to the surrounding countryside and heritage spots.